Key takeaways

 9. Not comparing money factors

-While there’s no APR when it comes to a car lease, there are financing charges.
+While there’s no annual percentage rate (APR) for a car lease, there are financing charges.
 These are known as the “money factor.”
-The money factor is a lot like an interest rate, and it determines how much you will pay in finance charges.
+The money factor is much like an interest rate, and it determines how much you will pay in finance charges.
 As you might expect, the higher the money factor, the more you will pay.

 Unlike interest rates, the money factor is expressed as a decimal.
-To figure out what your finance charges are as a percentage, multiple the money factor by 2,400.
+To determine your finance charges as a percentage, multiply the money factor by 2,400.
 So, if your money factor is .0025, that’s 6 percent.

 Your money factor will depend on your credit score.
 People with excellent credit should get a money factor in the 3 percent to 5 percent range.
-To get the best money factor possible, especially if you have less than ideal credit, it’s important to shop around and compare the fine print of each offer, including the money factor.
+To get the best money factor possible, especially if you have poor credit, shop around and compare the fine print of each offer.

 The bottom line

 By understanding how leasing a car works and being aware of the costs, you can avoid common leasing traps and save money.
-Along with remaining vigilant when it comes to leasing pitfalls to steer clear of it is always wise to take the time to calculate your expected lease costs ahead of time so you can enter the leasing office with knowledge and confidence.
+Along with remaining vigilant when it comes to leasing pitfalls, it is always wise to calculate your expected lease costs ahead of time so you can enter the leasing office with knowledge and confidence.